The History of the Rosary

 The Prayer of Fatima

 O my Jesus, forgive us our sins, save us from the fires of hell, lead all souls to Heaven, especially those who have most need of your mercy.

 In 2002, Pope John Paul II added five Luminous Mysteries to the meditation on the life of Christ through Mary's experience of the divine Messiah.
 He wrote in Rosarium Virgunis Mariae that the recitation of the Rosary with contemplation on the mysteries of the life of Jesus Christ is genuine "training in holiness" for Christians.
-The addition of the Luminous Mysteries to the Joyful, Glorious and Sorrowful Mysteries completes the meditation of the Christ event from His birth, to His ministry, to His self-sacrificial death, to His Resurrection and His glorious Ascension, and finally, the welcoming of His mother into the heavenly kingdom that is a promise of our own hoped for bodily resurrection.
-Pope John Paul II recommended the Virgin Mary as a model of contemplation and invited the faithful to embrace Jesus' words from the Cross as words spoken to each of us as the "beloved disciple" "to "Behold your Mother!"
+The addition of the Luminous Mysteries to the Joyful, Glorious, and Sorrowful Mysteries completes the meditation of the Christ event from His birth, to His ministry, to His self-sacrificial death, to His Resurrection, to His glorious Ascension, and finally, the welcoming of His mother into the heavenly kingdom that is a promise of our own hoped for bodily resurrection.
+Pope John Paul II recommended the Virgin Mary as a model of contemplation and invited the faithful to embrace Jesus' words from the Cross as words spoken to each of us as the "beloved disciple"—to "Behold your Mother!"

 The Memorial of Our Lady of the Rosary